ne1410s/Comanche/README.md

 This section provides guidance on how to make use of all of the features and functionality of Comanche!

 ### Structure
-All commands are made available in the following format:
+Broadly speaking, there are two types of command: discovery and invocation.
+All invocation commands are made available in the following format:

 > `assembly`&nbsp;&nbsp;`module`&nbsp;&nbsp;`[..sub-modules]`&nbsp;&nbsp;`method`&nbsp;&nbsp;`[..params]`

 You can organise your coding entities to yield your desired CLI experience and to make for the most intuitive user experience.

-In order to change the `assembly`, this can be done by setting the `<AssemblyName>` property in your csproj file.
+In order to set the `assembly` part above, this can be done by setting the `<AssemblyName>` property in your csproj file.
 Note that this will be case-sensitive in Unix systems.

 ![sub module](docs/sub-module.png)